-• Completed Application Packet
+- Completed Application Packet

 - Proof of Birth Date

 - Original birth certificate, original baptismal certificate, or written statement from your physician on letterhead attesting to the chronological age of your child.

 - Required Health Forms

-- Immunization Record
+- Immunization Records

 - Medical Health History

-- Private Physician Exam Form

 - Private Dental Exam Form

+- o Private Physician Exam Form

 - Proof of Residency

-- Under the authority of Sections 1301 and 1302 of the Pennsylvania School Code, you are requested to provide to Esperanza Cyber Charter School with acceptable proof of current address BEFORE enrollment of your child can occur.
+- Under the authority of Sections 1301 and 1302 of the Pennsylvania School Code, you are requested to provide Esperanza Cyber Charter School with acceptable proof of current address BEFORE your child's enrollment can

 - You must also provide the name and mailing address of any previous school your child attended.